State Gallery of Fine Arts

 The State Gallery of Fine Arts, occupying a mansion from 1846, contains outstanding works by 19th- and 20th-century masters such as...

-Plovdiv’s magnificent 2nd-century-AD amphitheatre, built by Emperor Trajan, was only uncovered during a freak landslide in 1972.
-It once...
+Plovdiv’s magnificent 2nd-century-AD amphitheatre, built during the reign of Emperor Trajan, was only uncovered during a freak landslide...

 Church of Sveta Bogoroditsa

 This huge, three-aisle church stands atop a series of stone stairs at the old town’s base.
 With its unmistakable pink and blue bell...